MKSQD/Cube/readme.md

 Create a new *GameObject* in the scene.
 Add the *Cube/Replica* component to mark it as an Replica.
 Add the *Cube/ReplicaTransform* component to keep their transforms synchronized.

-Then create a prefab *TestReplica* from it.
+Then create a prefab *TestReplica* from it by dragging the GameObject into the project explorer.
+Delete the original instance.

 Create a new script TestServerGame:
 ```C#